technion046195/technion046195/content/lecture13/slides.md

   - Slow runtime.

   </div>

-- Questionss:
+- Questions:
   <div class="fragment" style="color:#006992">

   - What is the training process?
   - What is the main difference between this method and other parametric methods we have learned?

   </div>